 Note that the parallel program on one processor is much slower than the sequential program on one processor of the same machine.
 The quotient between these two runtimes is called slowdown factor.
 Table 1 shows the slowdown factors for the three benchmark circuits on the SB-PRAM and the Dash machine.
-The latter are taken from [22].
+The latter are taken from [26].
+For Dash and Multimax, we used relative speedups from [26] and the above slowdown factors to compute absolute speedups..